Inventory waste is one of those age old problems that appears simple at first, but becomes vexingly complex upon closer analysis.

 Here are some steps you can take to find the answers you need and finally start to make inroads into the inventory waste problem.

 + Get a CMMS system to track your inventory.
 Before you do anything else, you’ll need a system that can track complete data on your inventory.
-Best in class CMMS solutions like ManagerPlus are enabled for use with barcode systems and mobile devices, making it easy to get detailed, real time information about inventory flows.
+Best in class maintenance management software like ManagerPlus are enabled for use with barcode systems and mobile devices, making it easy to get detailed, real time information about inventory flows.

 With this data in hand, you’ll be able to narrow down sources of waste, and automate aspects of the acquisition process to ensure that you’re never left short-handed.